 The engineer uses her technical skills to build tools for others.
 She focuses on solving problems using modern technology.

 A retailer is an entrepreneur who has been around the block and sees an opportunity to lead his industry into the digital age.
 He is a real estate agent, coffee shop owner, or insurance broker who sees the power of the web to grow his business.

-Any other benchmarks you see as unique, but successful online business models?
+Any more online business models you see as unique, but successful in 2017?
 We’re curious to hear what you think.